 - Onion & garlic for aromatic depth

-- Bacon (optional, but highly recommended!)
+- Bacon (optional, but highly recommended for those skipping bacon alternatives for vegetarian soups)

 - Chicken broth for a flavorful base